raisiqueira/ts-template-starter/README.md

 # pnpm-monorepo

-> A PNPM monorepo template to my personal projects.
+> A PNPM monorepo template for my personal projects.

 ## What is in this repository?